Charles de Gaulle: Death

 De Gaulle had insisted his funeral be held at Colombey, and that no presidents or ministers attend—only his Compagnons de la Libération.
-Since a large number of foreign dignitaries wanted to honor de Gaulle, Pompidou arranged a separate memorial service at the Notre-Dame cathedral, to be held at the same time as the actual funeral.
+Since a large number of foreign dignitaries wanted to honour de Gaulle, Pompidou arranged a separate memorial service at the Notre-Dame cathedral, to be held at the same time as the actual funeral.

 The funeral on 12 November 1970 was the biggest such event in French history and a national mourning was declared.
 Thousands of guests attended, included Pompidou, U.S. president Richard Nixon, British prime minister Edward Heath and Prince Charles, UN secretary-general U Thant, Soviet statesman Nikolai Podgorny, Italian president Giuseppe Saragat, West German chancellor Willy Brandt and Queen Juliana of the Netherlands.
 The body was conveyed to the church on a turretless Panhard EBR and carried to his grave, next to his daughter Anne, by eight young men of Colombey.
 As the coffin was lowered into the ground, the bells of all the churches in France tolled, starting from Notre Dame and spreading out from there.

 De Gaulle specified that his tombstone bear the simple inscription of his name and his years of birth and death.